The following information is only as accurate as the last update (Feb., 2020)! However, it is a starting point.

 LYME SUPPORT GROUPS IN NOVA SCOTIA

 A Lyme Support Group was meeting in Bedford since early 2013.
 However, due to lack of attendance over the last few months, meetings will no longer be taking place the 2nd Monday of the month.
-New times/days are being investigated.
-In the meantime, you can contact Donna Lugar, email@example.com , 902-835-5643, to chat and, if you wish, be included in an email group on any upcoming meetings/initiatives.
+New times/days are being investigated, with occasional noontime meetings being held.
+In the meantime, you can contact Donna Lugar, firstname.lastname@example.org , 902-835-5643, to chat and, if you wish, be included in an email group on any upcoming meetings/initiatives.
+We have been holding Zoom meetings during COVID-19 that have worked out quite well, and may continue.

 There is a new Lyme Support Group in the Pictou area called the Pictou County Lyme Support Group which will meet on the second Tuesday of every month at 7 pm in the Little Harbour Community Hall.
 They have a Facebook page called “Pictou County Lyme Support Group” – https://www.facebook.com/groups/2392862330953151/.